 - Excess golden parachute payments

-- Section 409A Income/deferrals: 409A income or deferrals refer to compensation that is paid by a service recipient to a service provider.
+- Section 409A Income/Deferrals: 409A income or deferrals refers to compensation that is paid by a service recipient to a service provider.